Ad

 Maintaining your tractor’s clutch is easy and requires just a few simple habits like avoiding half clutching, not overloading the tractor, regularly checking free play, and locking the clutch during long breaks.
 These small efforts, along with timely maintenance, can significantly reduce repair costs and prevent downtime during farming.
 By following these tips, you not only extend the life of your tractor clutch but also ensure smooth and efficient operation for years.
 Share these helpful practices with fellow farmers to promote better tractor care and boost productivity across the farming community.

-Read Full NewsTop 5 Swaraj Tractors for Indian Farmers in 2025
+Read Full NewsTop 5 Mahindra Tractors Under ₹5 Lakh for Small Farmers in India (2026)

 Read Full NewsAd